durangoretro/DurangoImager/README.md

 This application allows to:

-* Add Rom Files to create a new Durango Image File (.av).
+* Add Rom Files to create a new Durango Volume File (.av).
-* Remove Rom File from an existing Durango Image File (.av).
+* Remove Rom File from an existing Durango Volume File (.av).
-* Add Empty Space at the end of an existing Durango Image File.
+* Add Empty Space at the end of an existing Durango Volume File.
+* Open an Existing Durango Volume File and see the Roms files.

-**NOTE**: To use the Durango Image File you will need the last version of the Nanoboot ROM; and store in a Durango Development Cartidge, or use with the New Durango Pocket.
+**NOTE**: To use the Durango Volume File you will need the last version of the Nanoboot ROM; and store in a Durango Development Cartidge, or use with the New Durango Pocket.